lordmulder/ClearClipboard/README.md

 	Sound=1
 	Halted=0

+## Sound File

+ClearClipboard uses the "Empty Recycle Bin" system sound, as configured in the control panel (`control mmsys.cpl`).
+If that sound file is *not* found (or *not* configured), ClearClipboard will fall back to the "Asterisk" system sound.

 # Version History

-## Version 1.03 [2019-05-30]
+## Version 1.03 [2019-05-31]

 * Clipboard can be cleared manually by double-click on the shell notification icon or from the context menu.

-* Optionally, a sound can be played whenever the clipboard is cleared.
+* Optionally, a sound file can be played whenever the clipboard is cleared.

 * Automatic clipboard clearing can now be halted (suspended) or resumed at any time via the context menu.

 * The additional configuration parameters `Sound` and `Halted` are supported now.

 * Show message when "autorun" entry has been created or removed.
 Use option `--silent` to suppress.

+* Detection of "problematic" Windows 10 features (*Clipboard History* and *Cloud Clipboard*)

 * Some fixes and improvements.